Course Areas for Careers in Fisheries Science

 Fisheries Science can be studied at the graduate and postgraduate level.
-To become fisheries graduate one has to pass a 4 year degree course Bachelor of Fisheries Science from fisheries colleges of stage agriculture universities.
+To become fisheries graduate one has to pass a 4 year degree course in Bachelor of Fisheries Science from fisheries colleges of state agriculture universities.

 Eligibility criteria are 10+2 with biological science as one of the subjects.
 The course enables a candidate with basic knowledge in all the three categories of fisheries science i.e. capture, culture and post-harvest technology.